 Another way to get the most out of your travel budget is to consider adding an additional night or two either at the beginning or end of your guided tour.
-This is an especially good idea for travelers looking to spend more time in a particular destination or even to recover from jet lag before their tour begins.
+This is an especially good idea for travelers looking to spend more time in a particular destination or recover from jet lag before their tour begins.

 Flying into the first destination on your tour a day or two in advance will also give you some wiggle room in case something unexpected should occur, such as a flight delay, cancellation, or lost baggage.
 And whether you spend your extra time sightseeing or simply relaxing and adjusting to your new time zone, you’ll be able to move at your own pace before the start of your trip.

 Adding a few days at the end of your trip is another way to customize your guided tour.
-Some travelers allow for extra time to go back and explore a place they visited in greater depth, while others make plans ahead of time to venture in a new city they’ve never been to.
+Some travelers allow extra time to go back and explore a place they visited in greater depth, while others make plans ahead of time to venture into a new city they’ve never been to.

 If you’re interested in extending your trip, be sure to talk about it with your Travel Specialist, as they may be able to assist you in making your travel arrangements and even offer reduced rates at specific hotels where you’ll be staying on tour.